AndrejaCH/election-analysis/README.md

 import os
 ```

-- `import csv` - allows to easily pull in data from external CSV files and perform operations on them (and also comes with the following functions):
+- `import csv` - allows to easily pull in data from external CSV files and perform operations on them.
+This dependency also includes the following functions:
-   - `next()` - skips the first row (most commonly used to skip a header row).
+   - `next()` - skips the row (most commonly used to skip a header row).
    - `reader()` - reads each row from the csv file and return data as a lists of strings (each row is a new list).

-It is important to know how the data are returned after reading, and knowing the properties of a dataset! `reader()`, will return data as a list (each row is a new list).
+:exclamation: It is important to know how the data are returned after reading, and to know the properties of a dataset! `reader()`, returns data as a list (each row is a new list).
 Lists are mutable and ordered (indexed), so we can access (loop through) the elements via indexes.

-- `import os` - allows to interact with the operating system, and comes also with the following 2 submodules:
+- `import os` - allows to interact with the operating system.
+This dependency also includes the following functions:
    - `path()` - allows us to access files on different operating systems.
    - `join()` - joins file path components together when they are provided as separate strings; then, it returns a direct path with the appropriate operating system                              separator, forward slash for macOS or backward slash for Windows.

-*note: there is also a way to open a file with a direct path.  `file_to_load = 'Resources/election_results.csv'` In this case, we don’t need to import dependency `import os`.*
+:exclamation: There is also a way to open a file with a direct path.  `file_to_load = 'Resources/election_results.csv'` In this case, we don’t need to import dependency `import os`, yet we need to provide exact path and save files in apropriate subfolders.

 ***2. Declare a variable, and load a file from the path.***

 ```python s=
 file_to_load = os.path.join("Resources", "election_results.csv")
 ```
-- `file_to_load` - declaring a variable for the file
+- `file_to_load` - declaring a variable for the file.
-- `Resources` - directory of the file
+- `Resources` - directory of the file.
-- `election_results.csv` - name of the file
+- `election_results.csv` - name of the file.

-*Important directory has to be provided exactly, letter case matters!*
+:exclamation: Directory has to be provided exactly, letter case matters!

 ***3. Open and read the file.***